 Rule 3.
 Dabbling in some side money

-Most of the time side hustles don’t earn you as much as your main hustle though, and so I asked Mackinder whether or not problems (bigger tax) can arise even if your money on the side is not that much.
+Most of the time side hustles don’t earn you as much as your main hustle, and so I asked Mackinder whether or not problems (paying more tax) can arise even if your money on the side is not that much.

 “If you’re earning in the $100 a week area [in your second job], there aren’t going to be any major sort of implications.
 You can really have as many sources of income as you want, you’re not disadvantaged because of it,” said Mackinder.

-And, you can absolutely claim every single expense associated with each individual job at tax time such as internet costs and phone bills if you operate from your personal devices.
+And you can absolutely claim every single expense associated with each individual job at tax time such as internet costs and phone bills if you operate from your personal devices.
+You can also claim working from home expenses!
 Win, win.

 Rule 4.
 Rules

-Having a second income that doesn’t take tax out comes with a certain set of rules that you’ve gotta follow if you don’t wanna be blindsided come the end of the financial year.
+Having a second income that doesn’t take tax out comes with a certain set of rules.
+Ones that you’ve gotta follow if you don’t wanna be blindsided at the end of the financial year.

 I know it sounds like a lot of work, but it’s worth it.
 Mackinder also said that your accountant can help you keep track of everything that is specifically important to you and your work, and that there are apps that you can download to make things wayyy easier, which is nice to know.